SCabreraCaceres/CharlenesCoffeeCorner/README.md

 1. A new client orders a small coffee with a bacon roll and an orange juice, he/her gets a receipt for 10.95 CHF, and a stamp card with one stamp.
+   ... rest of cases

 1. A new client orders a small coffee with extra milk, a bacon roll and an orange juice, he/her gets a receipt for 10.95 CHF, and a stamp card with one stamp.
+   ... other cases with other extras

+1. A returning client orders a small coffee with extra milk, a bacon roll and an orange juice.
+He has a stamp card with 4 stamps.
+He gets a receipt for 8.45 CHF.
+(Free extra + free beverage) ... other cases with free beverage